 Commercial banks aren't behind on AI.
-They're behind on architecture - and fragmented systems are killing production deployments.
+They're behind on architecture - and it's showing up in the same place every time: the gap between pilots and production.

-Every commercial bank in America is doing AI right now, approving budgets and running pilots.
-Innovation labs are humming with demo days and board updates, and the CEOs are telling shareholders that transformation is underway.
+Every commercial bank in America is running AI right now - approving budgets, filling innovation labs, and telling shareholders that transformation is underway.

 According to Gartner, 85% of banking AI projects never make it out of the pilot stage.
-That’s the overwhelming majority.
+Banks point to budget constraints, talent gaps, vendor issues, and change management.
+But those are symptoms, not the cause.

 Why commercial banking AI stalls between pilot and production